History of Wycombe Wanderers F.C.: The Football League dream (1984–1993)

 It was an exciting season from almost the first whistle, although the FA Cup run was almost stopped its tracks by Trowbridge Town who led 1–0 in a second qualifying round replay going into the last minute only for Nicky Evans to head home a priceless equaliser before snatching a sensational winning in the final minute of extra-time, beating two defenders before curling the ball home from twenty yards.
 After seeing off fellow Conference side Boston United 4–0 in a replay the Wanderers were drawn at home to Peterborough United in the second round.
 The original tie was snowed off and was the scene of a famous photograph taken by Stuart Clarke of BBC commentator John Motson stood on the snowbound pitch in his trademark sheepskin coat.
 The game was played on the following Wednesday evening and Posh goalkeeper Carl Bradshaw pulled off a series of incredible saves to deny the Blues, and in particular Nicky Evans.
 Martin Blackler finally found a way past him with a deflected shot but sub Paul Culpin snatched an equaliser to take it to a replay at London Road, which the Fourth Division side won 2–0.

 The league campaign was no less exciting, Mark West scored four goals in a 5–1 trouncing of runaway leaders Kettering Town, who had previously gone 15 games unbeaten.
 Mark West repeated the feat six weeks later, with Sutton United the victims.
 The new year saw Nicky Evans return to his former club Barnet for £28,750 after requesting a transfer. he was replAced firstly by Mickey Nuttell, a £6,000 signing from Cheltenham Town and then by Keith Scott, from Lincoln City, who eventually cost £30,000.
-Wanderers spent most the season in fifth place and did the double over Kettering Town and arguably denied them the league title, as they did Colchester United, from whom they took four points.
+Wanderers spent most of the season in fifth place and did the double over Kettering Town and arguably denied them the league title, as they did Colchester United, from whom they took four points.